Street Closures Begin Ahead Of Chicago Marathon This Weekend

 CHICAGO (CBS)– As Chicago Marathon weekend approaches, you’ll need to prepare for street closures.

-The Marathon is on Sunday and some street in and around Grant Park are already closed for race setup.READ MORE: Pfizer Asks FDA For Emergency Use Authorization For COVID Vaccine For Kids 5 to 11
+The Marathon is on Sunday and some street in and around Grant Park are already closed for race setup.READ MORE: Burnout And Low Turnout Of Applicants Leaving CPD With Officer Shortage; 'People Don't Want To Be The Police'

-Balbo Drive is closed both east and west bound between Columbus Drive and DuSable Lake Shore Drive.READ MORE: Woman In Critical Condition After Fiery Crash In Brighton Park
+Balbo Drive is closed both east and west bound between Columbus Drive and DuSable Lake Shore Drive.READ MORE: Chicago Civil Rights Icon Honored For Lifetime Accomplishments

-Balbo Drive will remain closed until early next Wednesday morning for cleanup.MORE NEWS: Murder Victim David Diaz's Father Fears Killers Will Get Away, Says Elected Leaders 'Have Taken Away Those Consequences'
+Balbo Drive will remain closed until early next Wednesday morning for cleanup.MORE NEWS: Carol Stream Woman Spends Days In Jail For Violating Regulations At Yellowstone National Park

 For a full list of street closures, visit the Chicago Marathon website.